Study: Does expanded genetic testing benefit Jewish women diagnosed with breast cancer?

 - Genetic testing may affect your treatment decisions.

-- If you have never had genetic testing, speak with your health care provider about genetic counseling and testing for a or other inherited mutation which can cause breast cancer.
+- If you have never had genetic testing, speak with your health care provider about genetic counseling and testing for a BRCA or other which can cause breast cancer.

 - Expanded genetic testing is often covered by insurance and low-cost options are available for those without insurance coverage.